 Xanthan gum, corn starch, and flour are the most common ingredients for making a thin or watery hot sauce thicker.
 Fruits and vegetables can be added to change the consistency, but this will change the flavor and heat of the sauce.
 Other methods such as roasting or reducing hot peppers will draw out the water and make a thicker hot sauce and this will also make a richer tasting sauce but could reduce the level of heat and the number of nutrients.

 Hot peppers or all peppers contain a lot of water therefore some hot sauce recipes can have a liquid-like consistency close to water once the peppers are blended.
-The water content is more prominent with fewer ingredients because the water content of the peppers has nowhere to go and doesn’t have substances like flour to absorb it.
+The water content is more prominent with fewer ingredients because the water content of the peppers has nowhere to go and doesn’t have substances like flour or other binding agents to absorb it.
 Choosing a thickening agent for hot sauce may be based on the acid level of your hot sauce or the cost and availability of certain thickeners.

 Thickeners can add carbohydrates and calories to a hot sauce